Skip to Content

 Her areas of focus include fiduciary litigation matters such as guardianship of adults and minors, elder law and trust and estate litigation.
 Heather has substantial experience in a full range of family law matters including complex issues related to business and property valuations, division of marital property and custody and visitation issues.
 A shareholder in the Commercial Litigation Department, her fine work and reputation led to her appointment as Chair of the Divorce and Family Law Practice Group, as well as a position on the Firm’s Strategic Planning Committee.

 Heather is currently a member of the Montgomery County Chapter of the Women’s Bar Association’s Judicial Selections Committee, and she previously served as an officer of the Montgomery County Women’s Bar Association.
-She recently served as Chair of the Board of Directors of Catholic Cemeteries of the Archdiocese of Washington, and formerly was a Board Officer and Trustee of Caring Matters for more than 15 years.
+She also serves as Vice Chair of the Board of Directors of Catholic Cemeteries of the Archdiocese of Washington, and recently stepped down from Caring Matters after more than 15 years of service as a Board Officer and Trustee.

 Prior to joining Shulman Rogers, Heather was a judicial law clerk to the Honorable Lenore R. Gelfman in the Circuit Court for Howard County, Maryland.